etcd-io/jetcd/Documentation/EtcdLease.md

 ## grant function

-1. The function build leaseGrantRequest with ttl value.
+1. The function build leaseGrantRequest with ttl value (unit seconds).
 2. It call respond gRPC interface with leaseGrantRequest to build a new lease in etcd.

 ## revoke function